rmbrich/node-red-contrib-wdio/README.md

 3. Switch to your Node Red test project, then run `yarn link node-red-contrib-webdriverio`.
 4. Start Node Red.
 The Webdriver IO nodes will be available in the palette.
 5. After making changes in the node-red-contrib-webdriverio project, simply restart Node Red in your test project and the changes will be live.

+To add a new node,

+1. Node naming should line up to the Webdriver IO [Webdriver Protocol](https://webdriver.io/docs/api/webdriver.html).
+2. Create the corresponding .html and .js files in the `src` directory.
+3. If introducing a new method that could be used across multiple nodes, consider using the `wdio-common.js` module.
+4. Add the new nodes to the `"nodes"` object in `package.json`.

 ## Contributing
 Pull requests are welcomed for bug fixes, new nodes, and new features.
 Please push your changes in a branch and initiate a Pull Request against master.